Maor323/Costs-Manager-Frontend-Application/README.md

-As part of the "Frontend Development" course, we were asked to build a website that simulates managing financial expenses.
+As part of "Front End Development" course, we were asked to build a website that simulates managing financial expenses.
 The project includes:

     - Add new items.
-    - Check the total expenses by time with month and year.
+    - Get a detailed report per month and year.
     - Download PDF file of the data.
+    - Create, open and store the data in **indexedDB**.

 <a href="https://cost-management-app.onrender.com/" rel="nofollow"> Click Here </a> to see the website.